Christmas in Naples: All About Presepe & Via San Gregorio Armeno

 The term presepe originates from the Italian word for crib or manger.
 Photo credit: Sailko

-Presepi are constructed everywhere in Naples during the winter months in both the private and public sphere.
-Most families, in fact, have their own presepe at home.
-Public presepi in churches tend to be much larger and more elaborate, but all presepi share some aspects in common.
+Presepi are everywhere in Naples during the winter months in both the private and public sphere.
+Most families have their own presepe at home and churches and public places display larger and more elaborate ones.
+Whatever the size, all presepi share some aspects in common.

 Insider’s Tip: When you visit Via San Gregorio Armeno, don’t be afraid to speak with the shopkeepers about their figurines and the wealth of meanings they carry.
 Naples is full of superstitions and symbolism, and the presepi are no different!

 The figurines are sometimes known as pastori, or shepherds.
 But as you’ll see, the Neapolitan presepe goes way beyond mere shepherds to create a living city scene that blends the old with the new.
-Nowadays, Neapolitans make statuettes of popular figures like football players, singers, and world leaders.
-There are even electrical pieces that move, like an animated pizza maker taking a pizza out of the oven or someone bending to hang laundry.
+Nowadays, Neapolitans even make statuettes of popular figures like football players, singers, and world leaders.
+There are also animatronic pieces that move, like a pizza maker taking a pizza out of the oven!

 Italian nativity scenes